 Courses are taught by experienced instructors who follow the highest standards of Chinese teaching in the United States and employ proven pedagogy and new technology to make courses highly efficient.

-The course offerings for the 2014-15 academic year are listed below.
+The course offerings for Fall 2016 are listed below.
 You can view all courses of instruction in the University Bulletin.

 CHIN 10A: Beginning Chinese

 Section 1: M,T,W,Th 10:00 AM–10:50 AM

 Section 2: M,T,W,Th 11:00 AM–11:50 AM

 Mandarin is taught in this intensive course, intended for students with no previous knowledge of Chinese.
 Class meets four days per week plus one section of individual conversation.
 It offers training in basic Chinese grammar, speaking, aural comprehension, reading and writing.
 Chinese characters, and the "pinyin" phonetic system as a tool for learning Chinese.
 Usually offered every fall.